Arts Wisconsin presents ninth annual Arts in the Community Awards

 - Alan Nugent, business and cultural tourism leader and a founder of the Widespot Performing Arts Center in Stockholm.

 Award winners for 2016 were selected by a panel of civic leaders from a highly competitive statewide pool of nominees.

-The award winners will be recognized at the League of Municipalities’ annual conference on Thursday, October 20, 2016, at the Holiday Inn Hotel and Conference Center in Stevens Point.
+The 2017 award honorees and sponsors will be recognized at the League’s yearly conference in Appleton on October 19, 2017; at Arts Day in Madison in March 2018; and at other Arts Wisconsin events in locations around the state throughout the year (dates/locations TBA).
 The awardees will also participate in a conference panel discussion on the benefits, impact and value of the arts and creative economy in and for Wisconsin communities.

 How to apply: